se-edu/learningresources/contents/javascript/Javascript-modules.md

 ### Which to use?

-Despite ES6 modules being not supported by some browsers yet, it supports various advanced features not available in CommonJS such as asynchronous loading, support for [tree shaking](https://medium.com/@netxm/what-is-tree-shaking-de7c6be5cadd), static code analysis, etc. These features will not be covered in this article.
+With the launch of ES6 modules, one might think that why should we choose which one to use?
+Why not use ES6 modules right away?

-Nevertheless, both ES6 modules and CommonJS are a very valid approaches in modularizing your JavaScript project.
-You can take this opportunity to learn transpiling and bundling of JavaScript.
+As stated above, ES6 modules is currently not supported by all browsers without using transpiler and bundler.
+If an application does not allow you to use transpiler and bundler perhaps because of the additional overhead or you just need to create a simple and lean application, you might want to consider implementing module pattern.

-The invention of ES6 modules and CommonJS has not made the old module pattern obsolete.
-It has the advantage of not requiring transpiling and bundling of your JavaScript code.
+ES6 modules is also currently not natively supported by NodeJS, which still uses CommonJS.
+This explains why a lot of NodeJS applications still use CommonJS.

-All in all, the best approach depends on your project requirements.
-For example if your project does not allow you to use bundler or transpiler, then you will need to use IIFE.
-If your project will mostly be a NodeJS application, you will most likely be using CommonJS.
-If your project require you to ship minimal code as it is a high performing web application, ES6 modules will be better than CommonJS as it supports tree shaking.
+All in all, the best implementation depends on the nature of your project.

 ## How to start?